What is Farm Debt Mediation?

 - Creditor initiated mediation - where a creditor who wishes to enforce a farm mortgage in default, must issue a notice as required by section 8 of the Farm Debt Mediation Act 2018, advising the farmer that the farmer is entitled to request mediation within 21 days.

-Mediations will be provided through the Office of the Small Business Commissioner.
-Further information about mediations with the Office can be found here.
+Mediation is provided through the Office of the South Australian Small Business Commissioner.

 - farm mortgages covering a farm (or part of a farm), farm machinery or water or irrigation rights; and